special checkout behavior for hardcoded ptolemy module names

 I'd definitely look around to see what all the other hardcoded uses of "ptolemy" are for.
 At 27924 and 27949 I put a lot of the hardcoded "ptolemy" strings into variables, e.g. at the top of Module.java, so you can search your workspace for references to those.

-#3 Updated by jianwu jianwu almost 8 years ago
+#3 Updated by jianwu jianwu about 8 years ago

 Thanks Derik.
 I didn't know Kepler 2.2 has ptolemy branch (namely ptolemy-kepler-2.2) at kepler svn yet other Kepler versions have ptolemy branch at ptolemy svn.

 For Kepler 2.4, I think we will have ptolemy branch at ptolemy svn since Christopher said ptolemy will release a new version around the same time of Kepler 2.4 release, and Kepler 2.4 will use this new ptolemy version.
 So either change solutions you mentioned for this bug are good for Kepler 2.4.

 For future Kepler releases, Ptolemy may or may not have new releases/branches.
 We can discuss this issue during the next release meeting and hopeful we can make a decision so this code does not need to be updated for every release.